ZS6EZ's QSLing Status Report

 Short version: Send greenbacks and a standard-sized SAE, and you should be fine.

-The minimum postage rate for overseas countries is now R 6,00, which is slightly under US$ 1,00.
-The IRC still does not cover overseas postage, as it is redeemable for the postage rate to other African countries only.
+The minimum postage rate for overseas countries is now R 13,40, which is around US$ 1,00.
+The IRC is now virtually impossible to redeem.
+Please do not use them.

 While we can include several QSL cards per envelope to overseas destinations, large envelopes are a problem.
-Any envelope with a length of over 235 mm or a width of over 120 mm now costs something like R 20,10 (around US$ 3,00) to mail.
+Any envelope over 235 mm long or 120 mm wide now costs over US$ 2,00 to mail.
 If you use standard envelopes, you're in luck.
 If you prefer large envelopes, you're probably not.

 Our currency is in a gradual decline against most major currencies.
 Consequently, we have regular postage increases.
 Annual increases are all but guaranteed, but we also have intermittent increases in between.
 For this reason, SASEs are not recommended.
 DX stamp services often do not keep up with postage rates.
 They also often provide "Standard Postage" stamps, which are not useable for international mail.
 You may get the letter if you're lucky, but you probably won't.
 If for some reason you insist on using SASEs rather than some other form of return postage, you must include either enough marked stamps to the amount required, or an "International Standard Letter Rate" stamp.
 These standard stamps are few and far between, though.
 They cannot be bought from normal post offices, and I have seldom seen them provided by DX Stamp Services.